redpesk-common/canbus-binding/docs/3-Plugins.md

 The generator uses OpenXC.[Here is the original documentation.](https://github.com/openxc/vi-firmware/blob/master/docs/config/reference.rst)

-You can find a plugin template by installing the "rp-can-low-level-plugin-template" package.
+You can find a plugin template by installing the "canbus-binding-plugin-template" package.
 This package contains a json mapping file, a simple plugin header file and a CMake file for easy build.
 After installation, these files can be found in your /usr/share/doc/ directory.